Why we do not charge commissions on supplies

 Trade discounts passed to the client

-• trade discounts on list prices reserved for studios, particularly when we purchase directly from the company and not through shops or agents;
+• list discounts reserved for studios, particularly when we buy directly from the company rather than through shops or agents;

-• special conditions on production times and methods, especially in the case of complex projects or large-scale supplies;
+• particular conditions on production timing and methods, above all in complex projects or large-scale supplies;

-• a different negotiating position, linked to the number of projects we manage and the visibility of our work (publications, network of contacts, continuity over time).
+• a different negotiating position, tied to the number of projects we manage and the visibility of our work: publications, network of contacts, continuity over time.

-These advantages do not become an extra margin for the studio, but are passed on entirely to the client.
-In our quotations we always indicate the list price, the discount applied and the net price reserved for the client, so that every step remains legible from beginning to end.
-Depending on the type of product and the volume of orders, the saving compared to a purchase managed independently can typically range between 10% and 25%, and the client is free to compare these conditions with other offers.
+These advantages pass to the client in full.
+In our quotations we show the list price, the discount applied and the net price reserved for the client, and depending on product and volumes the saving against an independent purchase falls, indicatively, between 10% and 25%.
+The client is free to compare these terms with other offers.

 Invoices and payments